The Perks of Being Older – Discounts and Savings for Seniors

 Your Best Bets for Real Savings:

-- Utility Assistance – LIHEAP and state programs for energy costs
+- Utility Assistance – LIHEAP and expanded state energy programs remain fully funded.

-- Transportation – Public transit discounts and ride services for seniors
+- Transportation – Public transit discounts and senior ride-share services remain stable.

 What Doesn’t Work:

-Money-Saving Reality Check: The average AARP member saves $73 per year on discounts alone, but the real savings come from property tax exemptions (potentially thousands) and prescription assistance programs.
+Money-Saving Reality Check: The average AARP member saves $73 per year on commercial discounts, but the critical savings in 2026 come from the Enhanced Senior Deduction (reducing taxable income) and the strict $2,100 cap on prescription costs.

 Understanding the Current Discount Landscape